 Every input of information, intentional or otherwise, causes a receptor neuron to fire.
 Each time a neuron fires, it strengthens the axon connection and the neural bond.
 DRNI expedites the process through deliberate repetition.
 An increase in learning efficacy arises from the sensory neuron’s repeated and persistent stimulation of the postsynaptic cell.
 Multiple firings dramatically accelerate and consolidate learning.
 In addition, DRNI activates long-term potentiation, which increases the strength of the nerve impulses along the connecting pathways, generating more energy.
 BDNF or brain-derived neurotrophic factors are proteins that neurons need for survival.
 Deliberate, repetitive neural information generates higher levels of BDNF, which is associated with improved cognitive functioning, mental health, and memory.

-Combined statistics show that 89% of neuroses onset at adolescence or earlier.
-In the rare event conditions like PTSD or clinical narcissism begin later in life, susceptibility originates in childhood as a consequence of childhood physical, emotional, or sexual disturbance(s).
-Our self- esteem and image develop during childhood, modify by experience, and help form the foundation of our personality.
+Combined statistics evidence roughly 90% of neuroses onset at adolescence or earlier.
+In the event conditions like PTSD or clinical narcissism begin later in life, susceptibility originates in childhood as a consequence of childhood physical, emotional, or sexual disturbance(s).
+Our self-esteem and image are modified by experience and help form the foundation of our personality.
 We are who we are because of our core beliefs and the accumulation of our experiences.
 Since its onset, our dysfunction or discomfort has been feeding our brain irrational thoughts and behaviors.
-Irrational is anything detrimental to our emotional wellbeing and quality of life.
+Irrational is anything detrimental to our emotional well-being and quality of life.

 Simply put, it is not logical or reasonable to cause ourselves harm.
 These irrational thoughts and behaviors compel us to feed our brains harmful and self-destructive information.
 The purpose of DRNI is to replace those perceptions of undesirability and unworthiness generated by our childhood disturbance(s).